 LID Green Infrastructure facilities include:

 Construction activities that disturb more than one acre of soil require a NPDES Construction General Permit (CGP).
 These permits are provided by the US EPA, or by state environmental agencies.
 To comply, the permittee must submit fees and permit-required documentation to the jurisdictional authority.
 The process includes the development of a Storm Water Pollution Prevention Plan (SWPPP) that must be developed by a Qualified SWPPP Developer (QSD) and must include a project risk determination; development of a stormwater monitoring plan to test at a minimum pH and turbidity; preparation of a Rain Event Action Plan (REAP); and documentation for inspections.
 Inspections typically are required before and after qualifying storm events and weekly during construction activities, and must be submitted to the permitting authority’s online database.

 SCS employs experienced QSDs throughout the country who are available to assist you in meeting your CGP compliance needs.
 We can provide SWPPP development, including erosion and sediment control plans, monitoring, and assistance with permitting authorities.

 NPDES – National Pollutant Discharge Elimination System Permitting and Active Facility Management

 Owners and operators of industrial and commercial facilities are required to comply with Federal and state programs that regulate “stormwater associated with industrial activities.”
 SCS Engineers routinely assists our clients with many aspects of stormwater management and compliance at active facilities.
 We help operations assess compliance with their National Pollutant Discharge Elimination System (NPDES) Stormwater Permit, and we recommend actions that must be taken to comply.
 Our services include:

 Alert: Changes for Industrial Businesses in California

-On April 1, 2014, the California State Water Resources Control Board (Board) adopted the Final Draft of the new Industrial Storm Water General Permit (IGP).
+In 2014, the California State Water Resources Control Board (Board) adopted the Final Draft of the new Industrial Storm Water General Permit (IGP).
 The IGP is a statewide general National Pollutant Discharge Elimination System (NPDES) permit that regulates stormwater discharges from industrial activity.
-Currently, industrial stormwater is regulated under the IGP issued in 1997.